gyfchong/iron-bootstrap/README.md

 9. And you're ready to start developing!

 ## Suggested Workflow
-1. Make changes to your theme files in the application/development directory.
+1. Make changes to your theme files in the application/development directory & Source files.
 2. Run `grunt build` after your changes
 3. Refresh your browser.

+### Alternatively
-**Alternatively** you can run `grunt watch` and `grunt build` when you have made changes to source/SASS.
+You can run `grunt watch` and `grunt build` when you have made changes to source/SASS.
 Currently `grunt watch` only copies changes made to your development files.

-### Notes
+## Notes
 - Please used the latest **stable** version of WordPress when developing.
 - IB uses jQuery 1.10.2